8an3/mynotesrepo/10516_DevStack_todo.md

 - [ ] This is a place where data survives.
 Whether you want to share your knowledge with the world or keep it private, you can finally rely on the "Save" button again.

-- [x] last stable version 351
-- [x] add global settings file opener in quick pick
-- [x] need to add md pre-processor to readme
-- [x] convert node .js scripts over to extension functions allowing other workspaces the same functionality

-- [ ] TO-DO
-  - [x] when logging in if the user is different then the current user in indexed reset all datqa
-  - [x] changed createNote in configureAction to return note instead of redirect
-  - [x] if (isTrashed) { return json({success: false, message: 'Note is in trash'}) }
-  - [x] merge with devstack
-  - [x] i wantimplement a queue system for rapid line item pushes. instead of cancelling subsequent operations, enqueue each push request and process them sequentially in FIFO order, with each waiting for the previous operation to complete before executing